16 fun things to do in Padstow, Cornwall in 2023

 The harbour is always busy with boat traffic, and there’s a mix of pleasure boats and fishing vessels.
 Padstow’s harbour is mainly focused on tourism, but the angling boats nod to its historic seafood trade!

-To enjoy Padstow Harbour at its best, grab a coffee from Cherry Tree Cafe (which is right on the harbour), take a seat on one of the benches and gaze over the river as it spans to Rock.
+To enjoy Padstow Harbour at its best, grab a coffee from Cherry Trees Coffee House (which is right on the harbour), take a seat on one of the benches and gaze over the river as it spans to Rock.

 If watching the boats isn’t enough, you’ll be glad to know that there are plenty of passenger boats that you can jump on and explore more of the estuary!